 So, what is authenticity?
 I have found in my four year long investigation and learning, that authenticity is a kind of transparency.
 A kind of seamlessness, being the same through and through.
-A way of living where there is nothing in the unsaid.
-Where you have no agenda that is not in the open (because occasionally you have an agenda, don’t you?
-Even if you call it a purpose… lol.
-Or goal.
-Or aim… it is still an agenda.
+A way of living where there is nothing is hidden in the unsaid.
+Where you have no agenda that is not in the open (because occasionally we all have an agenda, don’t we?
+Even if we call it a purpose… lol.
+Or a goal.
+Or an aim… it is still an agenda.
 Now, there is nothing inherently wrong with agenda, but it is inauthentic to pretend that you don’t have one.)

-And you hide it.
+You want to be liked… but you hide it.
 You go along to get along.
-You agree to be accepted.
+You agree so that you are accepted.
 You say “intelligent things” to be well thought of.
 You smile.
 You laugh.
+You joke.
 You accept invitations, or you invite people.
 You make money to fit in.
 You do what others do to fit in.
 You post haughty stuff on facebook… to not be left behind.

 You are through and through inauthentic.